Digitize Your Brand

 When Trussway CEO Jeff Smith brought on Michael Loughery of Courage Communications and Designs, he made it very clear that Trussway was not just looking for a facelift.
-Their intention was to create a brand that focused on the qualities or core values that Trussway believes sets it apart as an industry expert to be relied on by employees, prospective employees, and customers alike.
+Their intention was to showcase a brand that focused on the qualities that makes Trussway a thought leader and an industry expert to be relied on by employees, prospective employees, and customers alike.

 “The Trussway Difference was something the company already had,” states Michael.
-“I simply took the beliefs they live and work by and turned them into words.
+“We simply took the core beliefs they live and work by and turned them into words.
 The brand or culture must be real and you must be able to back it up; only then can you market the brand.”

 This simple exercise of formalizing the Trussway values was used to set the tone for their company culture – their brand.
 After the foundation was set, the next step was sharing that brand in an authentic way.

 Building a Brand Through a Website